1300 737 942

 A Support Coordinator helps you to manage your plan, its budgets and connects you to the supports and services you need to support your goals.

 CareChoice has experience delivering Support Coordination services under the NDIS and has successfully assisted clients through their first review.
 Our coordinators work creatively with clients to help them decide how to best utilise their support budgets to achieve their goals.

 Support coordinators optimise the flexibility in the core supports to implement the plan.
 They do not make judgements about the adequacy of a plan, or request unscheduled plan reviews on behalf of clients.

 For most clients, the need for support coordination is expected to decrease as capacity is increased and for this reason support coordinators are not funded to provide:

-An individual can engage a Support Coordinator directly or the NDIS planner will send a request for service to Support Coordinator/s the participant has identified on their behalf.
+An individual can engage a Support Coordinator directly, or an NDIS planner will send a request for service to a Support Coordinator/s the participant has identified.
 The request includes details of what supports the participant requires.
 Support Coordination providers consider the request and inform the planner whether it is accepted.
 A plan handover is then arranged between the planner and support coordinator.